OregonDigital/oregondigital/README.md

 # Run the dev stack with docker-compose, nicely wrapped in a shell script
 ./docker/compose up

+# Alternatively, run dev.sh to do some extra setup such as rebuilding the OD1 image and running migrations:
+./docker/dev.sh
 ```

 You can run commands against the web head via standard compose commands using